-- Texas, with nine percent of America’s population, now has 24 percent of all the judicial vacancies for which no one even has been nominated.
-Eight of 33 such vacancies nationwide are in the Lone Star State.
-In contrast, California and New York have one such vacancy each.
+- Texas, with nine percent of America’s population, now has 19 percent of all the judicial vacancies for which no one even has been nominated.
+Five of 27 such vacancies nationwide are in the Lone Star State.
+In contrast, California has two such vacancies and New York has none.

-- Right now, six Texas seats on United States district courts are vacant without nominees.
+- Right now, three Texas seats on United States district courts are vacant without nominees.

 - There are two more Texas vacancies on the U.S. Court of Appeals for the Fifth Circuit that lack a nominee.

 - One of the Texas judgeships has been vacant more than five years; three others have been vacant more than two years.

 - Eight vacancies are so severe that the Administrative Office of the United States Courts has declared them judicial emergencies, accounting for 38 percent of the judicial emergencies nationwide.

 - Texas wouldn’t have enough judges even if every bench were filled.
 According to the Judicial Conference of the United States—headed by Chief Justice John Roberts—Texas needs at least eight new judgeships to meet its growing federal caseload, in particular criminal cases, which have skyrocketed in recent years.

 - At least four more Texas federal judgeships will become vacant early next year.